AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Introduction

-Both targeted adversarial attacks and jailbreak techniques~\citep{gcg,bagdasaryan2023ab,carlini2024aligned} aim to induce harmful responses from models.
-However, the key distinction lies in their outputs: targeted adversarial attacks produce adversary-specified, \emph{predetermined} responses, whereas jailbreak attacks elicit \emph{non-predetermined} responses.
-We will further elaborate on this distinction in Section \ref{sec:related_work}.
 As VLMs become increasingly accessible to the public, facilitating the rapid proliferation of downstream applications, this vulnerability poses a significant threat to the reliability and security of VLMs in real-world scenarios.
 Therefore, exploring new targeted attack methods tailored to VLMs is crucial to address these vulnerabilities.
 However, existing targeted attack methods on VLMs present challenges due to the reliance on target labels for supervision, which limits the scalability of the training process.
 For example, it is impractical to expect a generator trained on ImageNet~\citep{russakovsky2015imagenet} to produce effective adversarial noise for VLMs.
+To overcome this limitation, we propose a novel self-supervised framework, \textbf{AnyAttack}, which leverages the original image itself as supervision, enabling \textbf{any} image to be transformed into an attack vector targeting \textbf{any} desired output across different VLMs.
+Our approach involves pre-training a generator on the large-scale LAION-400M dataset~\citep{schuhmann2021laion}, enabling the pre-trained noise generator to learn comprehensive noise patterns from diverse image data.
+Through self-supervised adversarial noise pre-training, we can further fine-tune the pre-trained generator on downstream datasets for adapting downstream vision-language tasks.
+The large-scale pre-training establishes a foundation model, thereby enhancing the potential for developing more powerful adversarial attacks.
+Our framework, to the best of our knowledge, is the first to implement the ``pre-training and fine-tuning" paradigm for targeted adversarial attacks at scale, breaking the barriers of traditional attack methods. \cref{fig:1} highlights the distinctions between our method and existing strategies.